Table of Contents

 Benefits:

-1. Organises applications efficiently
+a) Organises applications efficiently

-2. Speeds up hiring process
+b) Speeds up the hiring process

-3. Improves candidate tracking
+c) Improves candidate tracking

 Example: Using an ATS to automatically shortlist candidates who meet specific job criteria.

-13. Start an Employee Referral Programme
+13) Start an Employee Referral Programme

 Employee referral programmes encourage current employees to recommend qualified candidates from their networks.
 Referred candidates sometimes perform better and stay longer with the company.
 Giving incentives can motivate employees to participate actively.